School Caretakers', Cleaners' and Canteen Staff Collective Agreement

 6.3.4 Safety and protective items to be supplied to workers, which remain the property of the employer, shall include the following:

-- gumboots where a worker is required to wear them in the course of his/her employment.
+- gumboots where a worker is required to wear them in the course of their employment.
 Where gumboots are issued to a worker the employer shall ensure that they are in a clean and hygienic condition;

 - overalls specifically where they are required for a worker attending to the operation of boilers;